relaycorp/veraid-website/src/pages/users.md

 # How to use VeraId

-Using VeraId is--we hope--very simple!
+Using VeraId is--we hope--very easy!

 ## Verify signatures